Economics of fascism: Economy of Fascist Italy

+Liberal phase (1922–1925)

 The National Fascist Party of Benito Mussolini came to power in Italy in 1922 at the end of a period of social unrest.
 Working class activism was at a high point, militant trade unions were organizing increasingly frequent strikes to demand workers' rights and the Italian Socialist Party was making significant electoral gains.
 This caused widespread fear among Italian business circles and part of the middle class, who believed that a communist revolution was imminent.
 With the traditional right-wing parties appearing incapable of dealing with the situation, King Victor Emmanuel III turned to the young Fascist movement, which he considered to hold a hardline right-wing orientation by violently suppressing strikes and appointed Benito Mussolini prime minister.
 Soon after his rise to power, Mussolini defined his economic stance by saying: "The [Fascist] government will accord full freedom to private enterprise and will abandon all intervention in private economy".

 Specifically, during the first four years of the new regime under a multiparty coalition government (1922–1925) the Fascists had a generally laissez-faire economic policy under the Finance Minister Alberto De Stefani, a former stalwart leader in the Center Party.
 Free competition was encouraged and De Stefani initially also reduced taxes, regulations and trade restrictions on the whole.
 De Stefani reduced government expenditure and balanced the budget.
 Some previous legislation introduced by the Socialists, such as the inheritance tax, was repealed.
 During this period, prosperity increased and by mid-1920s industrial production had passed its wartime peak, but this was accompanied with inflation.
 Overall, this was a period when Fascist economic policy mostly followed classical liberal lines, with the added features of attempting to stimulate domestic production (rather than foreign trade) and balancing the budget.

 This was also a period when the Italian Fascist government undertook a large-scale privatization policy, which was among the first such policies in the modern world.
 Fascist Italy was the only country that sold state-owned enterprises and assets to private firms in the 1920s; the next country to adopt this approach was Nazi Germany in the 1930s.
 The Italian privatizations included the sale of most state-owned telephone networks and services as well as the former state monopoly on match sale.
 The state monopoly on life insurance was eliminated, the metal machinery firm Ansaldo was returned to private ownership (after having been nationalized by the previous government) and private firms were awarded concessions to set up tolls on motorways.